mark-watson/talk2_LLM_Python_intro/README.md

 Meetup.com talk: [https://www.meetup.com/mark-watsons-informal-ai-presentations-and-group-chats/events/302691222/](https://www.meetup.com/mark-watsons-informal-ai-presentations-and-group-chats/events/302691222/)

+The starting topic of conversation will be using large model contexts vs. using vector stores.

 The meeting will start with a short demo and then as a group we will discuss current projects and our use cases for LLMs.